meddwl/psearch/README.md

 ## Documentation

-All scripts have `-h' argument to retrieve descriptions of all available options and arguments.
+All scripts have `-h` argument to retrieve descriptions of all available options and arguments.

 ## Authors
 Alina Kutlushina, Pavel Polishchuk